gazebosim/gz-transport/tutorials/07_relay.md

 Example: Imagine that you're running a publisher in your home machine.
 Typically, you'll be using a private IP address behind your home router doing NAT.
-If you try to run a subscriber node inside a computer over the internet using a public IP, things will not work even using `IGN_RELAY`.
+If you try to run a subscriber node inside a computer over the internet using a public IP, things will not work even using `GZ_RELAY`.
 The discovery protocol will reach the subscriber and back (thanks to the NAT), but things will stop at that point.
 The real data exchange will not be possible, as the subscriber will not be able to communicate with the publisher's endpoint using